Business awards present an opportunity for companies to celebrate success.

 Facts, figures and third-party approved testimonials also form an essential element of the storytelling process.

-A client was also named in the Manufacturer Top 100 and shortlisted in the Ones To Watch, a UK-wide programme by private investment firm LDC.
+In the past, a client was named in the Manufacturer Top 100 and shortlisted in the Ones To Watch, a UK-wide programme by private investment firm LDC.

 The chances are you have a story to tell, but perhaps you’re not entirely sure how to communicate it.